nadeemabdulhamid/csc404-repo-fall2025/ml-smol/smol.md

 # Submission

-At the end of each module, you will be provided a button to download a PDF version of completed modules.
+At the end of each module, you will be provided a button to download a PDF version of the completed module script.
 Please download each PDF and upload it to Canvas.
 We recommend you also hold on to the PDFs for review/reference.

 There is no presentation aspect to this activity.